-The International School of Kazan is a Candidate School for the International Baccalaureate (IB) Primary Years, Middle Years and Diploma Programmes and is pursuing authorization as an IB World School *.
-IB World Schools are united in a common goal to develop a challenging and high quality education program that fosters internationally minded people.
+The International School of Kazan is an authorized International Baccalaureate (IB) World School for the Primary Years Program, the Middle Years Program and the Diploma Program. * IB World Schools are united in a common goal to provide a challenging and high-quality education that fosters people who are internationally minded.

 Academic success is only one measurement of a student’s achievement.
 The IB Learner profile focuses on a range of student attributes that encourage students to develop respect for themselves, others and the world around them.